mintproject/mic/docs/model_configuration/04-copy-your-data.md

 ```

 !!! warning
-    If you edit the inputs or the parameters section in the `config.yaml` file, you must re-run `mic model_configuration create config.yaml`
+    If you edit the inputs or the parameters section in the `config.yaml` file, you must re-run `mic model_configuration init config.yaml`

 In the next step, you are going to learn how to run your models using the MINT Wrapper